01 of 10

 03 of 10

 Note that different varieties have different strengths.
-Soft and juicy heirloom varieties may be best for simply slicing and serving with a sprinkle of salt; drier hybrid Romas or Early Girls are the better choice is making sauce.
+Soft and juicy heirloom varieties may be best for simply slicing and serving with a sprinkle of salt; drier hybrid Romas or Early Girls are the better choices for making the sauce.
 Many green varieties have a milder flavor, but may be perfect for a salad that needs a lighter hit of "tomato" flavor.Continue to 4 of 10 below.

 04 of 10